 - You can auto-fill sparklines.
 Select the first set of values and add a sparkline.
 Now copy and past sparklines to auto-fill them based on data in adjacent cells.

-- When you adjust row-height or column-width of the cell containing sparkline, the size of sparkline changes too.
+- Change their size: When you adjust row-height or column-width of the cell containing sparkline, the size of sparkline changes too.

 - Juxtapose sparklines with conditional formatting icons to create stunning charts and dashboards.